-Creativity, resilience and global outlook – competencies that are required by most investment banks, including Bank of America Merrill Lynch and UBS.
+Creativity, resilience and global outlook – competencies that are required by most investment banks.

-Non-academic interests and activities continue to be of high importance to investment banking recruiters.
+Non-academic interests and activities are of high importance to investment banking recruiters.
 They are looking for graduates who have developed a range of skills and experiences in different contexts.

 Extracurricular experiences will help to distinguish you from other applicants.
 They’ll also give you real-life examples to prove that you have developed or honed certain key competencies that are sought by investment banking employers.

 TARGETjobs spoke to two graduates at Morgan Stanley, who explained:

 - ‘It helps to demonstrate experiences outside of education.
 This could be work experience, sport or volunteering – anything you’re passionate about.
 I’ve always loved playing sport and was involved throughout school and university, which I believe enhanced my CV.’